HansFeddersen/School_District_Analysis/README.md

 **How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?**

 If one takes into consideration the grades of the 9 graders as "null", the replacing of grades has a huge effect on the Thomas High School Performance.
-It went from a 90.9% overall passing to only a 65%, which means that it went from being the second school overall to benig the worst school over all.
+It went from a 90.9% overall passing to only a 65%, which means that it went from being the second school overall to being the worst school over all.

-Now, if one does not consider the 9th grade students, there is not much change on the perfomance of the school, it just went down 0.3% on the overall passing percent and maintaned the #2 place.
+Now, if one does not consider the 9th grade students, there is not much change on the performance of the school, it just went down 0.3% on the overall passing percent and maintained the #2 place.
 The top 5 schools (according to overall performance) are as follows:

 ![This is an image](https://github.com/HansFeddersen/School_District_Analysis/blob/main/Resources/More/Top_5_not_9th_thomas.png)